0423edcvf

 O-T Essential 1700s and 1800s British Literature

 Interestingly, each stanza only describes from one fixed perspective.
 The first rests staidly on the surface on the Thames, illustrating the aforementioned colour shift and detailing the launch of a barge (1-4).
-The second looks across the Thames toward St. Paul’s, noting the progress of the yellow fog as it creeps off the bridges (5-Cool.
+The second looks across the Thames toward St. Paul’s, noting the progress of the yellow fog as it creeps off the bridges (5-.

 Similarly, Wilde employs a bracketed rhyme scheme (ABBA, CDDC, and so on) that boxes in each quatrain; in this way,[link widoczny dla zalogowanych], no rhyme sound used in one quatrain is repeated in another.
 The sum effect is of a series of miniature paintings mounted in their own frames, hung along a wall in succession.